akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 13 ⬩ The dust of Rockingham on my shoes

-Earlier, as the doors of the hunting lodge closed behind her, Beatrice stood on the steps.
+Earlier, as the doors of the hunting lodge closed behind her, Beatrice stood on the steps for a moment, her heart pounding, letting the trembling in her legs subside.
 She gave thanks to the God of Heaven for breath in her lungs, for Goosie safe and warm in her basket, and the evening air cool on her face.

 It was more than she had dared hope for.
 She had her goose.
 The king had spared her.
 More than that, he was coming to visit her father at their home.
 A dozen things sprang into her head; things that needed attending to before the king arrived.
 For now she ignored them all; today had been quite enough without worrying about tomorrow and beyond.